November 2, 2011

 Making Gnus archive sent mail to an IMAP folder

-Posted in Emacs, Linux, Gnus at 5:30 pm by theBlackDragon
+Posted in Emacs, Gnus, Linux at 17:30 by theBlackDragon

 Earlier searches lead me to believe that storing sent mail on an IMAP folder was not feasible with Gnus.